WilliTourt/PixPill/README.md

 > The project materials are still being sorted, expected to be completed by early Sep.

-PixPill is a tiny gadget barely larger than a real pill capsule.
+PixPill is a tiny glowing gadget barely larger than a real pill capsule.
 On a 4-layer HDI micro PCB, it packs an STM32C011 MCU, a BMA530 accelerometer, an IS31FL3736 LED matrix driver, 96× micro LEDs, and an nPM1100 PMIC.
 The firmware runs physics-based particle simulations — tilt it and sand pours, liquid flows.

 Its tiny PCB dimensions (23.9×8.6 mm / 19.5×6.9 mm) are deliberately aligned with standardized size 000 (26.1×8.5 mm) and size 1 (19.4×6.9 mm) pill capsules.